quickgrid/paper-implementations/pytorch/denoising-diffusion/README.md

 # Denoising Diffusion

 Annotated implementation of DDPM (Denoising Diffusion Probabilistic Model).
 Only slow sampling is implemented so far with both train and test timesteps equal to `T`.
-It may require atleast half or an hour to generate something recognizable.
+It may require atleast an hour or two to generate something recognizable based on dataset.
 Only `64 x 64` resolution is tested.

 For gradient accumulation `batch_size * accumulation_iters` is the actual minibatch size.
 If code `batch_size = 2` and `accumulation_iters = 16` then minibatch size for gradient calculation is 32.